spacetj/tejasc.com/README.md

 ## Overview

+The site is created by the PersonalBlog Gatsby template.
+For more information checkout the [docs](https://www.gatsbyjs.com/starters/greglobinski/gatsby-starter-personal-blog).

 ```sh
 ├── content             ## Blogs / pages / site metadata
 ├── infra               ## Terraform code for cloudflare and gcs